-A month ago, Mary looked out her window and noticed coyotes prowling her property.
-This scared her because she has young children and smaller dogs (three Westies) who all enjoy playing in the sunny yard.
+One afternoon, Mary looked out her window and noticed coyotes coming close to her house.
+She became afraid because her young children and smaller dogs (three Westies) could often be found playing in her home’s sunny yard.

-Since Mary noticed the coyotes, she has felt nervous about letting her kids and dogs play in the yard.
-Now, everyone has been cooped up inside the house while Mary figures out what to do about the coyotes.
+Since Mary first saw the coyotes, she has been nervous about letting her children and dogs play alone in the yard.
+Now, everyone stays cooped up inside the house while Mary figures out what to do about the coyotes.

 Hazing goes a long way in teaching coyotes to be afraid of humans.
-Often, coyotes get too comfortable around humans, but throwing a large stick in their direction, yelling, waving your arms, or blowing a whistle all teach coyotes to be on their guard around humans.
+Often, coyotes get too comfortable around humans, but throwing a large stick in their direction, yelling, waving your arms, or blowing a whistle — as long as you keep going until they leave completely — all teach coyotes to be on their guard around humans.

-All of these small steps combined do set you on the path to protecting your family and property from coyote.
+All of these small steps combined do set you on the path to protecting your family and home from the threat of roaming coyotes.